-258 (Act on the Security Council of the Republic of Kazakhstan.
+273 (Act on the Security Council of the Republic of Kazakhstan.
 2018)

-259 (On the Security Council of the Republic of Kazakhstan.
+274 (On the Security Council of the Republic of Kazakhstan.
 1993)

-260 (Office for Democratic Institutions and Human Right.
+275 (Office for Democratic Institutions and Human Right.
 2016, 5)

-261 (Smailov 2010)
+276 (Smailov 2010)

-262 (Order of the Higher Council of the Kazakh SSR on the President of the Kazakh Soviet Socialist Republic.1990)
+277 (Order of the Higher Council of the Kazakh SSR on the President of the Kazakh Soviet Socialist Republic.1990)

-independence of the Republic of Kazakhstan."
+Later, in October 1990, the Higher Council of deputies enacted the Declaration on State Sovereignty.
+Finally, Kazakhstan declared its independence on December 16, 1991 when the Higher Council of People's deputies (Parliament) enacted the constitutional law "On the state independence of the Republic of Kazakhstan."
 Thus far, since 1990 till 2019 Kazakhstan has been ruled by one person, N.A.
 Nazarbayev.

-In general, there is a wide range of power distribution of either more executive or more legislative branch in both forms of government: presidential and parliamentary.263 Executive can practice a strong dominance in both: parliamentary and presidential systems.
+In general, there is a wide range of power distribution of either more executive or more legislative branch in both forms of government: presidential and parliamentary.278 Executive can practice a strong dominance in both: parliamentary and presidential systems.
 There are also semi presidentialism and other forms, but it is not subject of current discussion.

-Acemoglu distinguishes two types of political power: de jure political power and de facto political power.264 De jure political power assumes power allocated to the particular group by political system and political institutions.265 De facto power basically implies that the elite wields the coercion and repression mechanisms.
+Acemoglu distinguishes two types of political power: de jure political power and de facto political power.279 De jure political power assumes power allocated to the particular group by political system and political institutions.280 De facto power basically implies that the elite wields the coercion and repression mechanisms.
 The analysis of the legislation on the president and the parliament allows to evaluate de jure political power of the president.
 Tables 2 and 3 in the Appendices list major competences of the president and the parliament.
 The list of competences of the president is particularly long in relation to the legislative branch.

 Even surface level look at the competences of the president allows to see stark clash of interests in case of the Constitutional Council.
 The president appoints the Chairman of the Constitutional Council and two members out of six other members.
 In addition, housing, transportation and other provisions, medical service of the members of the council are decided by the president.
 The competence of this organ includes controlling the legitimacy of the presidential and the parliamentary elections, referendum; if parliament initiates the impeachment of the president, it controls the procedure as to the constitutional norms.
-At the same time the Law states that the council is self-sufficient and independent from other state organs, organizations and public officials and is subordinate only to the constitution.266
+At the same time the Law states that the council is self-sufficient and independent from other state organs, organizations and public officials and is subordinate only to the constitution.281

 Thus, I see strong dependence of the Constitutional Council on the president which makes it impossible to function as truly independent organ.
 The Constitutional Council takes into consideration claims addressed only by the president, judges and several parliament members.
-It also severely contaminates legal system in the country.
-Such legislation creates ripe conditions for high echelon corruption and patrimonialism.

-263 (Fish 2011, 2; Lijphart 2012, 115)
+278 (Fish 2011, 2; Lijphart 2012, 115)

-264 (Acemoglu 2009, 21)
+279 (Acemoglu 2009, 21)

-265 (Acemoglu 2009, 20)
+280 (Acemoglu 2009, 20)

-266 (Constitutional Law on the Constitutional Council of the Republic of Kazakhstan 1995, Article 1)
+281 (Constitutional Law on the Constitutional Council of the Republic of Kazakhstan 1995, Article 1)